Is your super a perfect match for the life you love?

 Have cafés become part of your daily life?
 Is there nothing you love more than a flat white and a table on the sidewalk where you can watch the world go by?
 You might even drop in on the weekend for a leisurely brunch with your buddies.

-Maybe you don’t need lots of time away from home.
+If there was ever a great time to explore what’s on our doorstep: it’s now!
 Just one decent break a year could do.
 Australia’s a big place so every 12 months you’d love to pick a new place, find the right deal and pack your bags.

 It’s all going well